Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 401 Unauthorized on first Prism request |

-Service account not found in Prism IAM (may exist only in LDAP pass-through); or passfile not readable by the FD process |
+Service account not found in Prism IAM; or passfile not readable by the FD process |

-Verify IAM user exists in Prism.
+Check IAM user exists in Prism.
 Check chown root:bacula /opt/bacula/etc/nutanix.secrets && chmod 0600 nutanix.secrets |

 403 Forbidden on snapshot create |

-Service account missing the Backup Admin role on the cluster scope | In Prism → IAM → Roles → Assignments, add Backup Admin for the cluster scope |
+Service account missing Backup Admin role on the cluster scope | In Prism → IAM → Roles → Assignments, add Backup Admin for the cluster scope |

-| Incremental keeps running as Full | FileSet Plugin= line missing v3 key, or reference snapshot was deleted by cluster retention policy |
+| Incremental keeps running as Full | Reference snapshot deleted by cluster retention policy | Check backend log for reference_snapshot not found |

-iSCSI attach fails: No portal available |
+iSCSI connect failure: No portal available |

-DSIP wrong or unreachable, or FD host IQN not authorised on cluster VG allowlist | Pin DSIP: dsip=192.168.x.y.
-Add FD IQN to cluster volume-group allowlist via Prism or CHAP. |
+Incorrect or unreachable DSIP, or FD host IQN not allowed on the cluster | Set dsip=192.168.x.y.
+Add FD IQN to the cluster volume-group allowlist via Prism. |

 qemu-img: command not found during F5/F6 restore |